 1. Eat in Lima

-2. Swim with Sea Lions
+2. Swim with sea lions

-Take a boat from the port of Callao to the nearby Palomino Island which is the home to a colony of sea lions.
-Take your swimsuit and go snorkeling in the sea in the close company of these wonderful marine animals.
+Take a boat from the port of Callao to the nearby Palomino Island, which is the home to a colony of sea lions.
+Take your swimsuit and go snorkeling in the sea in the close company of these playful marine animals.

-3. Experience Andean Wildlife
+3. Experience Andean wildlife

 Peru boasts a long list of 1,800 species of birds, 500 species of mammals and 300 reptiles along with countless amphibians and insects.

-4. Soar Over the Nazca Lines
+4. Soar over the Nazca Lines

-5. Bargain at the Cusco Handicraft Market
+5. Bargain at the Cusco handicraft market

-The market sells colorful indigenous textiles in the form of tablecloths, bags, leg warmers, sweaters and more at cheap prices which are always negotiable.
+The market sells colorful indigenous textiles in the form of tablecloths, bags, leg warmers, sweaters and more at prices that are always negotiable.

 This is an excellent place to buy souvenirs for your family and friends back at home.
 Need a few tips on how to bargain at a Peruvian market?
-Watch “How To Bargain in Peru with the Vagabrothers.”
+Watch the video: How To Bargain in Peru with the Vagabrothers.

 6. Venture into the Amazon

-Go visit the treacherous world of the rainforest in the Tambopata National Reserve, experience the beautiful Sandoval Lake or the Apurimac River, which becomes the Amazon River after entering Brazil.
+Go visit the wild world of the rainforest in the Tambopata National Reserve to experience the beautiful Sandoval Lake or the Apurimac River, which becomes the Amazon River after entering Brazil.

 7. Visit the Larco Museum

-8. Go Salsa Dancing in Barranco
+8. Go salsa dancing in Barranco

-Barranco in Lima has many renowned salsa clubs where you can experience some great performances of this beautiful Latin American dance form.
-The dancers are always happy to teach you a few steps so that you can light up the dance floor on your own.
+The Barranco district in Lima has many renowned salsa clubs where you can experience the beauty of this Latin American dance firsthand.

 9. Float on the Uros Islands

-These floating islands have handwoven houses, boats and even a church constructed from nothing but Tortuga reeds found on Lake Titicaca.
+These floating islands have handwoven houses, boats and other buildings – like a church and health center – all constructed from reeds found on Lake Titicaca.